-The remaining 15-acre Metro site includes the Metro garage, the surface parking lot, bus loop, Kiss-and-Ride, a stormwater pond, and a small grove of trees, and is the only redevelopable parcel in the Plan area.
+The remaining 15-acre Metro site includes the Metro

+Figure 2: Master Planning efforts in the vicinity of the Minor Master Plan Area garage, the surface parking lot, bus loop, Kiss-and-Ride, a stormwater pond, and a small grove of trees, and is the only redevelopable parcel in the Plan area.
 In 2013, WMATA released a Joint Development Solicitation for redevelopment of this 15-acre site requiring retention of the garage, bus loop, Kiss-and-Ride, and replacement of existing surface parking spaces in a new parking structure or addition to the existing garage, and selected a development partner.
 The parking lot and the rest of the land area will be redeveloped through a publicprivate partnership, as contemplated in the Joint Development Agreement.